qos-ch/slf4j/README.md

 check](https://probot.github.io/apps/dco/) application.

 5. Push your changes to your fork/branch in GitHub.
 Don't push it to your master!
-If you do it will make it harder to submit new changes later.
+If you do, it will make it harder to submit new changes later.

 6. Submit a pull request to SLF4J from your commit page on GitHub.

-7. Did we mention that you will be asked to link your pull request with a Jira ticket?